HenrikDK2/preact-intersection-observer/README.md

 # preact-intersection-observer

+A lightweight Preact implementation of [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
-Less than 1kb minified.
-This package is lightweight and fast with a simple API made for Preact.
+The package is less than 1kb minified, and fast with a simple API made for Preact.

 ## Install